DigitalPublishingToolkit/TOD18-Geoblocking/md/20SohrabiandDowranIran.md

 ##Satellite Television: a New Video Culture

-To understand Internet circumvention in Iran, we must take a step back to consider an earlier kind of unauthorised media.
+To understand internet circumvention in Iran, we must take a step back to consider an earlier kind of unauthorised media.
 Since the 1990s, foreign-based Persian-language satellite channels have mushroomed, posing a serious challenge to the regime’s monopoly over broadcast